Environmental Biochemistry CHEM 470

 Try limiting to review articles in PubMed.
 In the left hand column of the results page, under Article types, click on Review.

-This database is provided freely from the National Library of Medicine but must be accessed from the Concordia Libraries' website to see our holdings.
-You can search this from home with your library PIN.
+This database is provided freely from the National Library of Medicine but must be accessed from the Concordia Library website to see our holdings.

 GreenFILE covers many aspects of environmental sciences.

 When writing your assignments it is very important to document and cite your information sources properly.
 The citation style used in chemistry is The American Chemical Society citation style.
 Check out our ACS guide for examples and instructions.

 The following books have been put on reserve at the Vanier Library:

 - Falany, C.N.
 1997.
 Enzymology of Human Cytosolic Sulfotransferases.
 FASEB J. 11:206-216. (print only)